 You know your child, so you know what they’re capable of handling.
 Please be sure to supervise the tasks as the kids are learning.
 This way your pet will have their needs met, and your kids will learn to do the job well.
-Trusting that a young child will always check water, litter and food could result in devastating consequences for pet and child.
+Trusting that a young child will always check water, litter, and food could result in devastating consequences for pets and children.

 Related Article: Picking the right pet for your family.

-There are other ways having a pet may save you money.
+There are other ways of having a pet that may save you money.

 - Exercise: Who needs a gym membership when you can take Fido for a brisk walk?